Centinoughty/mira/README.md

 ## Running Without Docker

-If you prefer to run the client and server locally without containers, make sure PostgreSQL is running and accessible, then update `DATABASE_URL` in `server/.env` to point to your local instance.
+If you prefer to run the client and server locally without containers, make sure PostgreSQL is running and accessible, then update `DATABASE_URL` and the `DATABASE_URL_DIRECT` in `server/.env` to point to your local instance.

 **Server:**